Gatoke/offers/README.md

 - The application contains parts of CQRS pattern.
 - Domain models have their counterparts as Read Models for filtering / api exposure purposes.
 - Read Models are synchronized asynchronously when Events are published and forwarded.
-- The application is based on Port/Adapters architecture so it allows a developer to change framework or implementation of repositories without touching domain content.

 ----